DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 ## Locally Installed Browsers

 TestCafe can automatically detect popular browsers installed on the local computer.
-You can use a short name, *browser alias*, to identify these browsers when launching tests.
+You can use a short name - *browser alias* - to identify these browsers when launching tests.

 The following table lists browsers that can be detected automatically.